 Charlie Albone’s Autumn Gardening Tips!

-I love March as I get some of my favourite veggies I love to eat in the ground.
+I love Autumn as I get some of my favourite veggies I love to eat in the ground.
 Brussels Sprouts, broccoli, cauliflower and onions can all go in the ground now and put on great growth before the weather cools down.

 To ensure you get the best crop for your autumn and winter, here are some of my tips: